Depression Affects Our Lives

 At times, it is not easy to spot depression.
-There are too many factors that can contribute to its development, and some symptoms confuse it with other mental illnesses.
+There are too many factors that can contribute to the development of depression, and some symptoms confuse depression with other mental illnesses.
 Depression is a condition that most of us fail to understand, despite sometimes experiencing it firsthand.
 The difficulty of that particular scenario lies in the stigma that asking for help is for the weak.
-That is why most of us do not see many people express their emotions and thoughts due to fear of judgment, criticism, and rejection.
+That is why most of us don’t see people express their emotions and thoughts due to fear of judgment, criticism, and rejection.

 Why Is There A Need To Address Depression?

 The answer is simple.
 We need to address depression because it ruins our lives.
-It makes us feel incapable of so many things.
+Depression makes us feel incapable of so many things.
 It affects everything we do at school, work, and home.
 It ruins our focus and ability to complete tasks.
-It makes us irritable, exhausted, and excessively guilty over nothing.
-Depression influences us to commit destructive behaviors.
+It makes us irritable, exhausted, and excessively depressed over nothing.
+It influences us to commit destructive behaviors.
 Some of which are smoking, drinking alcohol, staying up late, not getting enough exercise, etc. It also makes us lose concentration and suffer from declined performance.

 Also, depression destroys our ability to communicate and engage with people.
 That supports the habit of constantly isolating.
 It makes us feel unloved and unaccepted that we often pushed people away.
 It makes us completely unaware of our social actions, making us contribute only to small talks and vague answers to questions.
 Sometimes, we intentionally hurt people verbally.
 It makes us doubt others’ intentions often, even if sometimes we know if those are for the best.
 Depression influences our minds to focus on other people’s mistakes and disregard their efforts.